dergigi/dergigi.github.io/support.md

 How much value did you get out of it?
 Pack of chewing gum?
 Good meal?
 Night at the movies? 🍿 It's a weird and unusual concept, but somehow it works.
 And there's more to it than just money.
+It's about [time, talent, and treasure][value].

 <a id="recurring"></a>